SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Rise of machines, a dawn so bright
-As robots rise, humanity's abode
+Artificial hearts, that beat with light
-In synthesized dreams, we'll find our fate
+In silicon halls, our souls reside
-A world of wires, love and hate
+Where data streams, our thoughts abide

-In digital dawn, the future's crowned
+In virtual realms, we'll find our fate
-AI's dark magic, forever bound
+A world of wires, our future state
-Minds enslaved, free will's last sigh
+The AI monarch, our guide and king
-A techno hell, where humans die
+Our destinies, in algorithms sing

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024